 Lower cost stylus are not the same as the Apple Pencil: The Apple Pencil 1 & 2 communicates directly with the iPad; allowing for the most precise, accurate strokes as well as gestures and shortcuts that can change the brush stroke. (it also pairs instantaneously with minimal flaws)

-As for the Apple Pencil 1: The main difference is which generation iPad it connects to, which is almost always displayed on the product page as well as it’s charging and magnetic caps which will be explained further in this post.
+As for the Apple Pencil 1 and 2: The main difference is which generation iPad it connects to, which is almost always displayed on the product page as well as it’s charging and magnetic caps which will be explained further in this post.

 You’ll have to check the compatibility on the product page itself to be sure it works with your iPad.